 - Caring is covering your face - even with no symptoms you might still spread the virus

 - Caring is washing your hands - regularly, when you enter or leave a new place

 - Caring is staying and buying local - to support local businesses and jobs

 - Caring is being considerate - rubbish destroys our countryside, and puts those who clear it up at risk

-Comprehensive advice on current government rules from 4 July 2020 are available on the GOV.UK website.
+Comprehensive advice on current government rules are available on the GOV.UK website.